sveltia/sveltia-cms/README.md

 ## Compatibility

-We are trying to make Sveltia CMS as compatible as possible with Netlify/Decap CMS, so that more users can seamlessly switch to our modern, powerful alternative.
+We are trying to make Sveltia CMS as compatible as possible with Netlify/Decap CMS, so that more users can seamlessly switch to our modern, powerful, performant alternative.
 However, some features will be omitted due to deprecations and other factors.

 ### Current limitations